-This paper uses an economic catchment model, NZ-FARM, to assess changes in land use, enterprise distribution, nutrient loading levels and Green House Gas emissions from a series of policies that introduce nutrient reduction caps on land-based production in Hurunui plains region of North Canterbury.
+This case study uses an economic catchment model, NZ-FARM, to assess changes in land use, enterprise distribution, nutrient loading levels and Green House Gas emissions from a series of policies that introduce nutrient reduction caps on land-based production in Hurunui plains region of North Canterbury.

 The following input data has been used:

 Soil type, land type, enterprise (type of farming), irrigation scheme, fertiliser regime, mitigation option, variable costs, fixed cost, product output, environmental indicators, product inputs